 Pin D0 (Rx): Blue 2

-Once I had the 32 MHz clock I discussed in my last post, the project came together quickly: the 32 MHz clock goes to the Latch Enable Pin (11) of the LS373.
-Enable gets tied to ground (always on), in effect latching to the 373 outputs to whatever value happens to be presented every 32 ns.
+Once I had the 32 MHz clock I discussed in my clock doubling hack post, the project came together quickly.
+The 32 MHz clock goes to the Latch Enable Pin (11) of the LS373.
+Enable is tied to ground (always on), in effect latching to the 373 outputs to whatever value happens to be presented every 32 ns.

-As for real answers, some folks will be bothered by the mild amount of chip inflation on the board.
-Setting aside the fact that you could achieve a 32MHz clock with an external crystal, and divide it to a 16MHz clock for the Arduino (thus eliminating 3 ICs) I’ve thought about it a bit, and I can’t come up with a way to clock out more than one pixel per clock without some active component assistance.
+Some folks will be bothered by the mild amount of chip inflation on the board.
+You could achieve a 32MHz clock with an external crystal, and divide it to a 16MHz clock for the Arduino (thus eliminating 3 ICs).

 2 transistors per bus for R/G/B, one active high and one active low, then the 470 ohm resistors into the VGA port.